 A crockpot is a slow cooker made from heat-insulating stoneware surrounded by a heating element.
 The stoneware pots maintain a consistent temperature, allowing you to cook food slowly and at low temperatures.

+There’s a key difference between slow-cookers and crockpots.
 While crock pots are always made from stoneware, there are other types of slow cookers made from metal sitting atop a heated surface.

 - Easy to use: Crockpots win this category.
 Typical crock pots have low, medium, and high cooking temperatures, while instant pots have more functions which can be confusing to some users.
 Of course, plenty of online tutorials are available to make it easier to understand your new instant pot’s functions.